kshitizz36/Dependify2.0/README.md

 - Efficient parallel file processing with Modal.
 - Best practices for automating GitHub workflows.

-## What's Next for DependaPou
+## What's Next for Dependify

 - Automated unit test generation for refactored code.
 - Direct deployments from our platform.

-We’re excited about the future of DependaPou and how it can revolutionize developer productivity 🚀.
+We’re excited about the future of Dependify and how it can revolutionize developer productivity 🚀.